Proper self-care is important for physical health and mental well-being after an abortion.

 Most people who have abortions will have a follow-up appointment in a few weeks.
 If there are no signs of complications, further medical care will not be necessary.

 People who experience any symptoms of complications should make an immediate appointment with a doctor.
 Although it is not common, some abortion complications may require a trip to the emergency room.

 Many abortion clinics provide a 24-hour advice line that can help people determine whether their symptoms need treatment.
 Individuals should call the advice line, their local emergency services, or go to the emergency room if they:

 For most people, abortion is a straightforward medical procedure that does not cause any lasting complications.

 Some individuals worry an abortion may have long-term effects.
-However, doctors generally agree that an abortion does not affect a person’s chances of becoming pregnant in the future, and it does not increase the likelihood of pregnancy complications.
+However, doctors generally agree that an abortion does not affect a person’s chances of becoming pregnant in the future and does not increase the likelihood of pregnancy complications.

 It is important to note that having an abortion can be difficult mentally as well as physically.
 For many people, the sudden shift in hormone levels, combined with the emotional strain of choosing to have the procedure, can make recovery difficult.

 People should reach out to close friends and family members for support during this time.
-They can also get support from close friends and family or an abortion support group.
+They can also get support from an abortion support group.